pagekit/docs/developer-basics/orm.md

 ### Belongs-to relation

-The basic annotation that is used across the different relation types it the `@BelongsTo` annotation above a model property.
+The basic annotation that is used across the different relation types is the `@BelongsTo` annotation above a model property.
 In the following example (taken from the `Post` model of the Blog) we specify a `$user` property, which is defined to point to the instance of the Pagekit `User` model.

 The `keyFrom` parameter specify which source property is used to point to the user id.
 Note how we also need to define the according `user_id` property in order for the relationship to be resolved by a query.